Christian Aid Week: History

-2020

-Early in 2020 Christian Aid promoted two major features for Christian Aid Week in May that year - encourage supporters to hold a 'Big Brekkie' fry-up meal in their homes, churches or other social settings, and the innovation of delivery-only envelopes that could be brought to homes but did not require personal collection by local collectors and would be posted to Christian Aid or handed in at pre-arranged points instead.

-However the emergence of the Coronavirus Pandemic in the UK in March and the consequent lockdown led to advice in April from the chief executive Amanda Kwaze Mukwashi to not proceed with door-to-door envelope distribution and collection and associated face-to-face fund raising activities, instead encouraging online donations from the public.
+Early in 2020 Christian Aid promoted two major features for Christian Aid Week in May that year, to encourage supporters to hold a "Big Brekkie" fry-up meal in their homes, churches or other social settings, and the innovation of delivery-only envelopes that could be brought to homes but did not require personal collection by local collectors and would be posted to Christian Aid or handed in at pre-arranged points instead.
+However the emergence of the Coronavirus pandemic in March that year and the subsequent lockdown led to advice in April from the chief executive, Amanda Khozi Mukwashi, not to proceed with door-to-door envelope distribution and collection and associated face-to-face fund raising activities, instead encouraging online donations from the public.
 Projects flagged up for particular support included provision of counter-measures to the disease in refugee camps.